 - The list of studies can be found below this introduction.
-An (L) indicates a lay article, usually about a study.
+An (L) in front of the link indicates a lay article, usually about a study.

 - See this 2015 paper by two medical doctors: Sex Addiction as a Disease: Evidence for Assessment, Diagnosis, and Response to Critics, which provides a chart from that takes on specific criticisms and offers citations that counter them.

 - For a thorough review of the neuroscience literature related to Internet addiction subtypes, with special focus on internet porn addiction, see - Neuroscience of Internet Pornography Addiction: A Review and Update (2015).
 The review also critiques two recent headline-grabbing EEG studies which purport to have "debunked" porn addiction.

 - Is Internet Pornography Causing Sexual Dysfunctions?
 A Review with Clinical Reports (2016) - An extensive review of the literature on porn-induced sexual problems by 7 US Navy doctors and Gary Wilson.
 The review provides the latest data revealing a tremendous rise in youthful sexual problems..The paper also reviews the neurological studies related to porn addiction and sexual conditioning.
 The doctors provide 3 clinical reports of men who developed porn-induced sexual dysfunctions.
 A second 2016 paper by Gary Wilson discusses the importance of studying the effects of porn by having subjects abstain from porn use: Eliminate Chronic Internet Pornography Use to Reveal Its Effects (2016).

 - This short review - Neurobiology of Compulsive Sexual Behavior: Emerging Science (2016) - concluded "Given some similarities between CSB and drug addictions, interventions effective for addictions may hold promise for CSB, thus providing insight into future research directions to investigate this possibility directly."